Robert Stanford Tuck: Fighter sweeps

-Prisoner-of-war
+Prisoner of war

-Tuck's final wartime mission occurred on 28 January 1942 when he was shot down over Northern France while on a low-level fighter sweep known as a "Rhubarb" mission over northern France.
-After his Spitfire was hit by enemy ground-based flak near Boulogne forcing him to crash land, he was captured by the German troops he had been firing upon just before his aircraft was hit.
+Tuck's final wartime mission occurred on 28 January 1942, when he was shot down over Northern France while on a low-level fighter sweep known as a "Rhubarb" mission over northern France.
+After his Spitfire was hit by enemy ground-based flak near Boulogne, forcing him to crash land, he was captured by the German troops he had been firing upon just before his aircraft was hit.

 Tuck later recorded he feared for his life as their mood was very hostile.
 However, he noted his "Tuck's luck" came to his rescue when his captors spotted that, by remarkable chance, one of his 20mm cannon shells had gone precisely down the barrel of a similar-sized ground weapon before exploding.
 This had caused the barrel of the German gun to peel open "like a banana".
 The German troops thought this was so hilarious that, in their enthusiasm to slap his back in congratulations saying "Good shooting Tommy!", they were actually trampling the bodies of their dead comrades.

-Tuck was first sent to Stalag Luft III at Żagań (Sagan) where he participated in some of the early planning for the Great Escape but was moved to Belaria, a subcamp of Stalag Luft III before the mass breakout happened in March 1944.
-He remained at Belaria until advancing Russian forces forced the Germans to evacuate the camp in March 1945.
-He finally escaped from captivity along with the Polish RAF Battle of Britain ace, Zbigniew "Zbishek" Kustrzyński, on 1 February 1945 by hiding in a barn during the westward march.
-They finally found the advancing Russian front line where Kustrzynski's Russian, learned from his childhood in Moscow where his father was a Polish embassy official, was crucial to their being accepted by the battle weary Russian soldiers.
-They had to fight alongside the Russian troops until they were eventually transported to Vladivostok where they boarded a ship to Southampton, England.
+Tuck was first sent to the Stalag Luft III prisoner-of-war camp at Żagań (Sagan), where he participated in some of the early planning for the Great Escape but was moved to Belaria, a subcamp of Stalag Luft III, before the mass breakout happened in March 1944.
+He remained at Belaria until he finally escaped from captivity along with the Polish RAF Battle of Britain ace, Zbigniew "Zbishek" Kustrzyński, on 1 February 1945 by hiding in a barn during the westward march.
+They finally found the advancing Russian front line where Kustrzynski's Russian, learned from his childhood in Moscow where his father was a Polish embassy official, was crucial to their being accepted by the battle-weary Russian soldiers.
+They had to fight alongside the Russian troops until they were eventually transported to Odessa, where they boarded a ship to Southampton, England.

 Post-war RAF career

 Tuck's squadron leader rank was made permanent in September 1945, and he became a temporary wing commander in April 1946.
-He received his final decoration, the American Distinguished Flying Cross on 14 June 1946, before he retired from the RAF and active service on 13 May 1949, having had his permanent rank promoted to wing commander in July 1947.
+He received his final decoration, the American Distinguished Flying Cross, on 14 June 1946 "in recognition of distinguished services rendered in connection with the war".
+Having had his permanent rank made up to wing commander in July 1947, he retired from the RAF and active service on 13 May 1949.
 His final accredited aerial kills numbered 27 (plus two shared) destroyed, one (plus one shared) unconfirmed destroyed, six probables and six (plus one shared) damaged.